Best daily deals

 Eric Zeman / Android Authority

 Each Apple AirTag is about the size of three 50 cent pieces (32mm) stacked together.
 It’s smoother, of course, and sort of resembles a miniature flying saucer.
-It is made from hard white plastic on one side and chrome-like metal on the other side.
+It’s built of hard white plastic on one side, and chrome-like metal on the other.
 The design is simple and elegant.

-We’d call the materials and build quality solid.
-The tags are water-resistant (IP67), so they can be dropped in a puddle or otherwise splashed and not lose effectiveness.
-Replacing the inexpensive and easy-to-find CR2032 battery — which is rated to last a whole year — is as simple as rotating the chrome cap counter-clockwise to loosen the cover.
+We’d call materials and build quality solid.
+The tags are IP67 water-resistant, so they can be dropped in a puddle or otherwise splashed and not lose effectiveness.
+Replacing the inexpensive and easy-to-find CR2032 battery — rated to last a year — is as simple as rotating the chrome cap counter-clockwise to loosen the cover.
 You can also use this technique to silence an AirTag that won’t shut up.

 The AirTag design is simple and elegant, but there's one major flaw.

-There’s no support for a keyring on the Apple AirTag, which means you have to use one of Apple’s pricey, optional keyring holders (which start at $29 and range to an eye-watering $449 for the Hermès offerings) to attach the tag to anything.
+There’s no room for a keyring on the AirTag, which means you have to use one of Apple’s pricey, optional keyring holders (which start at $29 and range to an eye-watering $449 for Hermès offerings) to strap it to anything, or else hunt down cheaper third-party alternatives.
 This is a pure money grab from a company that already has more money than God.
-Thankfully, third-party companies are offering AirTag holders at more reasonable prices.

 How do AirTags work?

-Apple AirTags could not be easier to use.
-In fact, they might be too easy to use.
-Wake your iPhone, bring the tag near the iPhone, tap a couple of permissions buttons, and bingo they are instantly paired.
-It takes mere seconds to get AirTags up and running on your iPhone.
+AirTags could not be easier to use.
+In fact, they might be too easy.
+Wake your iPhone, bring a tag near it, tap a couple of settings buttons, and bingo, they’re paired.
+It takes mere seconds.
 Attach the tag to whatever you want to track, and you’re all set.

-Location tracking is ridiculously precise.
-AirTags rely on multiple technologies to work.
-There’s Bluetooth, ultra-wideband, and Apple’s Find My network, which is created by the more-than-one-billion iOS devices out in the world.
+Location tracking can be ridiculously precise, thanks to multiple technologies.
+There’s Bluetooth, ultra-wideband, and Apple’s Find My network, which is created by the 1 billion-plus iOS devices out in the world.

-When you’re in your house, it’s the first two that allow for precision tracking.
-Using the Find My app, you can initiate a search for a lost item and it will emit an audible chirp.
-The chirp is loud enough (60dB) to hear in a quiet house, but you might miss it if the TV is on.
-Simply follow the sound to your item.
-We were able to find an AirTag hidden in various places around a house in just moments.
-We like that it works with Siri on your phone, Watch, iPad, or HomePod.
-Just say, “Hey, Siri, find my keys,” and Siri will automatically ping the associated AirTag, which will then begin emitting a sound.
+When you’re in your home, it’s the first two that allow for precision.
+Using the Find My app, you can initiate a search for a lost item and make it emit an audible chirp.
+The chirp is loud enough (60dB) to hear in a quiet setting.
+In testing, we were able to find an AirTag hidden in various places around a house in just moments.
+It also works with Siri on your phone, Apple Watch, iPad, or HomePod.
+Just say, “Hey, Siri, find my keys,” and Siri will automatically ping the associated AirTag.

-If you’ve misplaced something by several miles, rather than several rooms, it’s the Find My network that helps you locate lost items.
-The AirTag will ping other iPhones or iPads in the area and report the location data to iCloud.
+If you’ve misplaced something by several miles, rather than several rooms, it’s the broader Find My network that kicks into gear.
+An AirTag will ping other iPhones or iPads in its vicinity and report the location data to iCloud.
 Using the Find My app, you can then locate your item on a map.
-Apple says all the data here is anonymized.
-The iPhone owners in the vicinity of your lost AirTag won’t know they’re passing your data along to iCloud and won’t be able to see it.
-Only you can see the location details to retrieve the lost item.
+Apple says all the data here is anonymized, so people in the area of your lost AirTag won’t know they’re passing your data along to iCloud, and won’t be able to see it unless it’s following them (more on this later).
+Only you can see location details to retrieve the lost item.

 Android phone owners are left out in the cold here.

 Some bad news: there’s no Android support.
-Android phone owners are left out in the cold here, as AirTags are only compatible with Apple iPhones and iPads.
+Android phone owners are left out in the cold, as AirTags are only compatible with iPhones and iPads.
 Android users will have to rely on Tile or other tags; this is one of the biggest drawbacks of AirTags compared to Tile products.

-What happens if your tag is well and truly lost?
-You can put the tag into Lost Mode.
-In Lost Mode, the tag can generate your contact information if/when scanned directly via NFC by an iPhone or Android phone.
+If your tag is well and truly lost, you can put it into Lost Mode.
+That supplies your chosen contact information if/when it’s scanned directly via NFC by an iPhone or Android device.
 The finder can then contact you to arrange for its return.

 What about privacy?